paulwarren/nzde/dict/B/README.md

 n.
 Black Power gang (member).

+v.

+n.
+(See cf. blue)

 <b>1</b> n.
 (Rural) an Aberdeen Angus cattle beast.

+<b>2</b> adj.
+As an epithet in the names of fish, see: bass, bream, cod, .bd;angelfish, angler fish, bass, bream, cod, dory, eel flounder, javelinfish, marlin, oreo (dory), parore, perch, physeter, ray, rock-cod, rock-fish, shark, slickhead, snapper, snipe eel, stingray whale(r), whalefish, whaling.
+See also blackfish.

+<b>3</b> adj.
+As an epithet in the names of birds, see: cormorant, creeper, diver, oystercatcher, petrel, robin, scaup, shag, stilt, teal, tern; see also blackcap.

+<b>3</b> n.

 <b>4</b> adj.
 As an epithet in the names of insects, see: locust, stinkroach; see also blackbeetle, black-bug.

-adj.
-As a distinguishing epithet in names of plants, see akeake, ash, beech, southern; bent, bindweed, birch, fern, bristle fern; fern, daisy fern; fern, hard fern; fern, shield fern; fern, tree-fern; grass, blackgrass; hinau, hydrolagus, maire, mapau (mapou), maple, matipo, medick, mustard, nightshade, oak, pine; pine, rue; potato, punga, rata, rue (pine), scrub, shrub, stinkroach, tomato, vine, weed.

-<b>3</b> n.

-v.

-n.
-(See cf. blue)

 ## black akeake